telerik/blazor-docs/troubleshooting/deployment.md

                 }
             }

+    * On Linux (and often Docker), paths are case-sensitive, so make sure you have the correct casing when registering the styles and scripts (see the [Client Assets]({%slug getting-started/what-you-need%}#client-assets) section of the documentation).

         * Some reports indicate that deploying to a Docker container never copies over the static assets and you may have to either copy the file manually, or use it from [our CDN]({%slug general-information/themes%}#cdn).
-This may be related to the static asset configuration above, however.
+This may be related to the static asset configurations from the previous points, however.

 * `.pdb` files being requested and requests failing in a published WASM app deployed on IIS - you can follow its status in the following issue: [https://github.com/dotnet/aspnetcore/issues/18655](https://github.com/dotnet/aspnetcore/issues/18655).